-✓ The File tab: The first tab on the Ribbon is called the File tab.
+- ✓ The File tab: The first tab on the Ribbon is called the File tab.
 You can click it to switch the program into a special mode called Backstage View, which provides access to various functions such as opening and saving files, creating new presentations, printing, and other similar chores.
-For more information, see the section "Taking the Backstage Tour," later in this chapter.

-✓ Quick Access toolbar: Just to the right of the File tab is the Quick Access toolbar, also called the QAT for short.
-Its sole purpose in life is to provide a convenient resting place for the PowerPoint commands you use the most often.

-Initially, this toolbar contains just three: Save, Undo, and Redo.
+For more information, see the section "Taking the Backstage Tour," later in this chapter. - ✓ Quick Access toolbar: Just above the Ribbon is the Quick Access toolbar, also called the QAT for short.
+Its sole purpose in life is to provide a convenient resting place for the PowerPoint commands you use the most often. - Initially, this toolbar contains just three: Save, Undo, and Redo.
 However, you can add more buttons if you want.
 To add any button to the QAT, right-click the button and choose Add to Quick Access Toolbar.
 You can also find a pull-down menu at the end of the QAT that lists several frequently used commands.
-You can use this menu to add these common commands to the QAT.
+You can use this menu to add these common commands to the QAT. - Current slide: Right smack in the middle of the screen is where your current slide appears.